tosdr/tosback-versions/Hacker News/Terms of Service.md

 **Hacker News Information**: If you create a Hacker News profile, we may collect your username (please note that references to your username in this Privacy Policy include your Hacker News ID or another username that you are permitted to create in connection with the Site, depending on the circumstances), password, email address (only if you choose to provide it), the date you created your account, your karma (HN points accumulated by your account in response to submissions and comments you post), any information you choose to provide in the “about” field, and any submissions or comments that you have publicly posted to the Hacker News site (“**HN Information**”).

-**Event Information**: If you attend one of our events, or if you are an investor and you sign up to attend Demo Day, you will be asked to provide Personal Information, including your name, the name and a description of your company or your fund, your contact information and other information that we will use to manage and administer your participation in our various events (“**Event Information**”).
+**Event Information**: If you attend one of our events, or if you are an investor and you sign up to attend Demo Day, we will collect Personal Information, which includes your name, email address, occupation, LinkedIn profile, location (city and country), interest-based data, the name and a description of your company or your fund and other information that we will use to manage, optimize and administer your participation in our various events (“**Event Information**”).

-**Work at a Startup Information**: If you sign up for our Work at a Startup program (“**WaaS**”), we will collect your name, email, LinkedIn profile, and other information relevant to the type of job you are seeking, such as your location, eligibility to work in the United States, and your work experience, education, and skills (“**WaaS Information**”).
+**Work at a Startup Information**: If you sign up for our Work at a Startup program (“**WaaS**”), we will collect Personal Information, which includes your name, email address, LinkedIn profile, and other information relevant to the type of job you are seeking, such as your location, eligibility to work in the United States, and your work experience, education, and skills (“**WaaS Information**”).

-**Startup School Information**: If you sign up for our Startup School program (“**SUS**”), we will collect you name, email, location (city and country), LinkedIn profile, gender, education, area of expertise, company information, and cofounder email addresses (“**SUS Information**”).
+**Startup School Information**: If you sign up for our Startup School program (“**SUS**”), we will collect Personal Information, which includes your name, email, location (city and country), LinkedIn profile, gender, education, area of expertise, company information, and cofounder email addresses and other information that we will use to manage, optimize and administer your participation in SUS (“**SUS Information**”).

 **Application Information**: If you submit an application to Y Combinator, Personal Information related to your application is governed by our Application Privacy Policy available at [https://www.ycombinator.com/apply/privacy/](https://www.ycombinator.com/apply/privacy/).
 In the event of any conflict between the Applications Privacy Policy and any other portion of this Privacy Policy or our Terms of Use, the Applications Privacy Policy will control.